CPJPRINCE/auto_classification_generator/README.md

 `auto_class {path/to/your/folder}`

 Replacing the path with your folder.
-If a space is in the path enclose in quoations.
+If a space is in the path enclose in quotations.
 On Windows this may look like:

 `auto_class "C:\Users\Christopher\Downloads\"`